tomduck/pandoc-fignos/README.md

 The syntax for figure numbers and references was worked out in [pandoc issue #813].
 It seems likely that this will be close to what pandoc ultimately adopts.

-By doing one thing -- and one thing only -- my hope is that pandoc-fignos will permit a relatively painless switch for when pandoc provides native support.
+By doing one thing -- and one thing only -- my hope is that pandoc-fignos will permit a relatively painless switch when pandoc provides native support for figure numbers and references.

 Installation of the filter is straight-forward, with minimal dependencies.
 It is simple to use and has been tested extensively.